zammad/zammad-admin-documentation/settings/security/two-factor.rst

       :alt: Modal Dialog for Enforcing Two-Factor Authentication Set Up
       :align: center

-Reset two-factor-authentication for a specific user
+Reset Two-Factor Authentication for a Specific User
 ---------------------------------------------------

 In case an user isn't able to login anymore because of an inaccessible second